Program Dates: July 5 - August 18, 2017

 |David Brown at work in the Biological Physics lab.|

-The Research Experience for Teachers (RET) program is a six-week summer research program at the University of Minnesota that supports the active engagement of K-12 physical sciences teachers by involving them in cutting-edge physics research and helping them translate their research experiences and new knowledge into classroom activities.
+Research Experience for Teachers (RET) is a six-week summer research program aimed at engaging K-12 physical sciences teachers in cutting-edge physics research and helping them translate their this experience and knowledge into classroom activities.
 The goal is to help build ongoing collaborative partnerships between K-12 teachers and the University's research community.

 Program participants will work at the University's Twin Cities campus for six weeks in the physics research area of their choice.
-There are also positions available at the Soudan Underground Laboratory for those living near Tower, Minnesota.
 All participants receive a stipend for the six-week program that is based upon their academic year base salary.*